dimacurrentai/packt-2024-cppbook/chapter02.md

 Looking back from 2024, regular expressions are a special breed of "write-only" languages, the use of which is often discouraged.
 A "write-only" language is the one whether producing the correct (or seemingly-correct) piece of code is generally not difficult, while reviewing, extending, and debugging it quickly becomes pure hell.
 In the industry, we like to err on the other side: it is acceptable for the code to take longer to write as long as it is easy to review, maintain, and extend further.

 Nonetheless, in addition to the `Makefile`-s, the language or Regular Expressions is a great example of a declarative programming language that is used widely today.
+\\I've noticed that we use hyphens as a suffix most of the times.
+I don't recommend this method of writing.

-Without going too much into details, SQL, the Structured Query Language, is also closer to a declarative language than to an imperative one.
+Without going too much into details, **SQL**, short for **Structured Query Language**, is also closer to a declarative language than to an imperative one.
 Most definitely, both the SQL language specification and its various vendor-specific dialects offer plenty of room for imperative code.
 But, on the fundamental level, when `SELECT`-ing data from different tables that need to be `JOIN`-ed, the developer does not imperatively instruct the database which `for`-loops to run, and in which order.
 Instead, the "program" written in SQL is descriptive in nature.
 Unless we go down to the level of DBAs working on optimizing database indexes, the developer would much prefer to not know what exactly is happening behind the scenes.
 The developer "just" wants to get the result from the database, and the SQL programming language is so popular exactly for this reason: it serves as a great demarcation line between the side that queries the data and the side that is responsible for storing it efficiently.

 On a closing note of this section, there is a lot of talk on the Internet these days on whether HTML is a declarative programming language; or whether HTML is a programming language at all.
 We would encourage savvy readers to stay away from those arguments, since HTML is first and foremost a markup language, not a programming language; it is closer to YAML than to any true programming.
 Web 2.0 indeed involved a lot of in-browser programming, but it's JavaScript, not HTML, that is the language where programming happens.
-However, to be pedantic, CSS, the Cascading Style Sheets markup definition language, fits the definition of the declarative language extremely well, and can safely be considered as such.
+However, to be pedantic, **CSS**, the **Cascading Style Sheets** markup definition language, fits the definition of the declarative language extremely well, and can safely be considered as such.

 ## Functional Programming

 Many books can be, were, and will be written on Functional Programming.

 Functional Programming can be defined very narrowly, as the ability to "return" a function, or very broadly, from the Category Theory principles, outlining why "a monad is just a monoid in the category of endofunctors" on several hundred pages first.
+\\Will readers be able to comprehend the meaning of "a monad is just a monoid in the category of endofunctors"?

 We need a short intro though, to get to Data-Oriented Programming.
-Pragmatically speaking, Functional Programming has several characteristical properties.
+Pragmatically speaking, Functional Programming has several characteristical properties.\\Let's list out these properties first here for clarity.

 ### Purity